 Microsoft Office 365 supports alt text in all of its programs, and alt text can be added in many older versions of the Microsoft suite as well.
 The Google Apps suite also supports adding alt text to documents and presentations.

 Never leave the file name as the alt text on an image.

 By default, Canvas fills in the file name as the alt text when uploading an image.
 Under no circumstances is the file name acceptable alt text.
 Delete the file name and either enter the correct alt text or mark the image as decorative.

 The alt text that an image needs depends not only on what the image is, but on the information surrounding the image.
 What information is on the page that relates to the image?
 What information do students get from viewing the image?
 What information does the image itself communicate?

 After considering the context and what information it conveys, you may reach the conclusion that it doesn’t convey any information.
 It’s an icon included to help students quickly identify different elements of a module overview page, or it’s a stock photo used to break up a wall of text.
 But it doesn’t actually have any academic purpose.
 In that case, it is decorative and does not need alt text.
 The alt text field should be left blank and the image marked as decorative.

 This can be a tricky concept!
 Images are a way of conveying information, just like text or speech.
 For simple images, like this photo of a kitten on a couch, the information conveyed is pretty straightforward.

 When writing alt text for this image, it’s important to focus on the information, not what the image looks like.
-Talking about the color of the lines or their position on the page isn’t helpful to a student who can’t see the graphic in the first place.
+Talking about the color of the lines or their position relative to each other isn’t helpful to a student who can’t see the graphic in the first place.
 Students need to understand the connections between each element in the diagram, what parts lead into each other, and so on.

 Write out the text on the image.